 What courses do I take to get the Certificate?

-Certificates are granted to students who successfully complete each of the required courses listed above, with a minimum grade of C and whose cumulative GPA across all required courses is at least 2.500.
-Certificates are awarded upon completion of all requirements or at time of graduation for students seeking a bachelor’s degree.
+Certificates are granted to students who successfully complete each of the required courses listed in the Coursework section above, with a minimum grade of C and whose cumulative GPA across all required courses is at least 2.500.
+Certificates are awarded upon completion of all requirements or at the time of graduation for students seeking a bachelor’s degree.

 How much does the Certificate Program cost?